Hamster: Social behavior

 Most hamsters are strictly solitary.
-If housed together, acute and chronic stress may occur, and they may fight fiercely, sometimes fatally.
-Dwarf hamster species may tolerate siblings or same-gender unrelated hamsters if introduced at an early enough age, but this cannot be guaranteed.
+If housed together, acute and chronic stress might occur, and they might fight fiercely, sometimes fatally.
+Dwarf hamster species might tolerate siblings or same-gender unrelated hamsters if introduced at an early enough age, but this cannot be guaranteed.
 Hamsters communicate through body language to one another and even to their owner.
 They communicate by sending a specific scent using their scent glands and also show body language to express how they are feeling.

 Chronobiology

 Hamsters can be described as nocturnal or crepuscular (active mostly at dawn and dusk).
-Khunen writes, "Hamsters are nocturnal rodents who are active during the night...", but others have written that because hamsters live underground during most of the day, only leaving their burrows for about an hour before sundown and then returning when it gets dark, their behavior is primarily crepuscular.
+Khunen writes, "Hamsters are nocturnal rodents who are active during the night", but others have written that because hamsters live underground during most of the day, only leaving their burrows for about an hour before sundown and then returning when it gets dark, their behavior is primarily crepuscular.
 Fritzsche indicated although some species have been observed to show more nocturnal activity than others, they are all primarily crepuscular.

 In the wild Syrian hamsters can hibernate and allow their body temperature to fall close to ambient temperature.
 This kind of thermoregulation diminishes the metabolic rate to about 5% and helps the animal to considerably reduce the need for food during the winter.
 Hibernation can last up to one week but more commonly last 2–3 days.
 When kept as house pets the Syrian hamster does not hibernate.